sabari-zuper/equatable/README.md

 A Swift package that provides macros for generating `Equatable` conformances for structs.

+## Why Use Equatable Macros?

+SwiftUI’s performance hinges on efficient view diffing—but the default behavior often falls short, especially with closures and complex view models.
+Manually writing Equatable conformances is tedious and error-prone.

+Equatable Macros solve this by generating optimized Equatable implementations for your SwiftUI views, ensuring accurate and performant diffing out of the box.
+They eliminate boilerplate, prevent regressions, and help you avoid unnecessary re-renders—boosting UI performance while keeping your codebase clean and maintainable.

+Ideal for teams scaling SwiftUI in large apps.

 ## Overview

 The `@Equatable` macro generates an `Equatable` implementation that compares all of the struct's stored instance properties, excluding properties with SwiftUI property wrappers like @State and @Environment that trigger view updates through other mechanisms.
 Properties that aren't `Equatable` and don't affect the output of the view body can be marked with `@EquatableIgnored` to exclude them from the generated implementation.
 Closures are not permitted by default but can be marked with `@EquatableIgnoredUnsafeClosure` to indicate that they are safe to exclude from equality checks.